-The most interesting feature of this mug is the clay lizard.
+The most interesting feature of this mug is the sculpted clay lizard which sits as a relief on the mug.
 The lizard is somewhat camouflaged in the multi-color design, while crawling up the mug.
 The design is around the outside of the cup but not on the inside.
-The mug holds 16 ounces but is quite light weight
+The mug holds 16 ounces but is quite light weight.

-The tea cup is made from a prized clay that will season over repeated use.
+This Chinese tea cup is made from a prized Yixing clay that will season over repeated use.
 The Chinese believe that seasoning the tea mug improves the taste of the tea and its utility.
 It is recommended that one type of tea be used for best taste.

 Choose between dark brown and reddish brown.